Breaking and in‑depth news for Winthrop, MA

 About

-Winthrop Pilot (formerly Beyond The Transcript) is a new independent newspaper for Winthrop, MA.
+Winthrop Pilot is an independent newspaper for Winthrop, MA.
 It has no affiliation with any other news organization.
-The editors can be reached at beyond-the-transcript@proton.me
+The editors can be reached at winthrop-pilot@proton.me